marcottelab/peptide_elutions/README.md

 ### Scoring
-**1. Idenitfy peaks from peptide elution profile of each protein in a fractionation experiment using Gaussian Mixture Model.
+**1. Identify peaks from peptide elution profile of each protein in a fractionation experiment using Gaussian Mixture Model.
 Multiple peaks suggest the existence of proteoforms or intact proteins eluting with different binding partners.** <Enter>

 Script: Gaussian_fitting.R <Enter>